PoisotLab/SimpleSDMDatasets.jl/README.md

 2. implement this interface for commonly used data
 3. ensure that the raster data are downloaded as needed and stored in a central location
-4. provide enough checks that users can build on top of it rapidly (for example, the wrapper for CHELSA2.1 data is only about 15 loc)
+4. provide enough checks that users can build on top of it rapidly (for example, the wrapper for bioclim in CHELSA2.1 is only about 15 loc)

 For now this is a *work in progress*